MuhamedGad/Graduation-Project-AI-Section-/Disease Detection and Segmentation/README.md

 # Disease Detection and Segmentation Model

-This model is for disease detection and segmentation using YOLOv8, a state-of-the-art object detection and segmentation framework.
-It can identify and segment six classes of diseases from medical images.
+This model is for disease detection and segmentation using YOLOv8, a state-of-the-art object detection and segmentation framework

 ## How to use